damato-design/blog/src/posts/token-operations.md

 }
 ```

-This way, imported operations can be chained while maintaining the positional references for each step.
+The purpose of this is so imported operations can be chained while maintaining the positional references for each step.
+In other words, we want to maintain the meaning of `$0` related to the rest of the steps in place.

 In this way, as long as token processors include the low-level operational functions and the standardized way to execute them, you can define any kind of transform you need right within the token file.